We are the Sisters of Providence… today.

 Where We Serve

-Sisters of Providence, Mother Joseph Province serves Alaska, Washington, Idaho, Montana, Oregon, California, El Salvador and the Philippines.
+Sisters of Providence, Mother Joseph Province encompasses Alaska, Washington, Idaho, Montana, Oregon, California, El Salvador and the Philippines.

 In the tradition of our foundress, we serve society’s most vulnerable members.